Codium-ai/pr-agent/Usage.md

 #### The configuration file
 The different tools and sub-tools used by CodiumAI PR-Agent are adjustable via the **[configuration file](pr_agent/settings/configuration.toml)**
 In addition to general configuration options, each tool has its own configurations.
-For example, the 'review' tool will use parameters from the `[pr_reviewer]` section in the [configuration file](/pr_agent/settings/configuration.toml#L16)
+For example, the `review` tool will use parameters from the `[pr_reviewer]` section in the [configuration file](/pr_agent/settings/configuration.toml#L16)

 ** git provider:**
 The [git_provider](pr_agent/settings/configuration.toml#L4) field in the configuration file determines the GIT provider that will be used by PR-Agent.
 Currently, the following providers are supported: